Bad news: a mess in the house is a reality with a new puppy.

 If you accept your puppy’s schedule as your new normal, it will all go much more smoothly.
 It will progress naturally, without unnecessary pressure.

 So, you’re doing everything correctly.
 You’re going outside, following the 20 minute rule, crating your puppy at night.
 But she’s still having accidents.
 What then?
 This can … and likely will happen.
 And probably more than once.

 With accidents, first and foremost, double check that your management is good management.
 Make sure you’re doing your part.
 If you’re the weak link, and that’s why there are accidents, then correct that first.

 Make sure you don’t get upset when your puppy has an accident.
 Always remember, what goes in must come out and this is a good thing.
 Clean it up, be grateful for a healthy puppy.
 And set your timer for 20 minutes!

 Sometimes though, accidents can be caused by something else.
 If everything with your training seems to be going well, it could be a medical issue like parasites.
 It may also be the wrong food.
 Or it could simply be a puppy who isn’t maturing on schedule.
 Some need a

 In the end, enjoy.
 Truly, enjoy this time with your puppy.
-Potty training a puppy is an important part of the puppy phase, and it all goes by so quickly, kind of like a blink.
+Potty training a puppy is an important part of the puppy phase, and it all goes by so quickly … like a blink of the eye.
 Good luck!